Instructions for Writing Learning Objectives and Content

 - Learning objectives must be measurable within the time allotted to the classroom setting.

 - Speakers must cover all learning objectives and content submitted on the Program Information Form.

 - The program content must be presented in the time allotted for the session.
 Likewise, it is expected that speakers use the full amount of time allotted for their session with lecture, discussion, or question and answer time.

-- When preparing the program content, speakers should ensure that they have addressed all issues of diversity as applicable to their session.
+- When preparing the program content, speakers should ensure that they have addressed all issues of equity as applicable to their session.

 How Learning Objectives Will Be Used

 The national professional organizations that grant ACHA continuing education accreditation require that each continuing education offering be evaluated by those in attendance.
 Each person who attends your session and requests continuing education credit will be asked to rate your presentation as to the extent the learning objective(s) were achieved.

 Content can be described as the information that will be presented to meet each learning objective.
 Example: